 5. Failing to yield before turning left (NRS 484B.253), running a stop sign (NRS 484B.257), unsafe turning from a private way (NRS 484B.260), failing to yield at an intersection, failing to yield at a controlled-access highway, or failing to yield to an emergency vehicle.

-In short, this crime is a combination of at least four traffic offenses.
+In short, this crime is a combination of at least four traffic offenses or civil infractions.
 Two of them are always exceeding the speed limit and creating an immediate traffic hazard.
 The remaining two can include one or more instances of failing to yield right-of-way, tailgating, ignoring traffic devices, unsafe driving, or overtaking on the right over unpaved road.1

 Note that being an aggressive driver may cause traffic officers to suspect DUI.
 At a traffic stop the driver may be asked to submit to a preliminary breath test and field sobriety tests.
 Depending on the results, the officer may have probable cause to arrest the driver for being under the influence.